cwi-nl/sen-symposium/registration/index.md

 Participation is free of charge, but we do ask all attendees to register beforehand.
 If you are not a member of VERSEN yet, please do consider to also become a member [here](http://www.versen.nl/users/new) after registering for the symposium.
 You are very welcome to the community at any time.

 Formal registration has been closed and catering has been planned accordingly.
-If you happen to be in the neighborhood, you are still welcome to walk in.
-We have 128 registered participants.

 <!--
 Please register using the form below: